bmlklwx/EMS-superquadric_fitting/Python/README.md

      python test_script.py *.ply file location* --result --runtime --visualize

-Note the first run of the code tends to be longer, since the JIT will translate the Python and NumPy code into fast machine code (and will be cached).
+Note the first run of the code takes longer, since the JIT will translate the Python and NumPy code into fast machine code (and will be cached for futher calls).